Buick V8 engine: 425

 dual four-barrel Carter AFB carburetors as an "MZ" option.
 Only 179 of the 1966 Riviera GS models were built with the MZ package.

 Mounted on a trolley, Buick 425s were also used as starter motors for the SR-71 Blackbird supersonic jet.

 Small-block

-Buick introduced a 215 cuin all-aluminum "small block" V8 in 1961, an industry first.
-Produced in three other displacements (300, 340, and 350 cu in), it had a 4.24 in cylinder bore spacing, and became the basis of a highly successful cast iron Buick "Fireball" V6.
-Design features include an external oil pump, a forward-mounted distributor, and an integrated aluminum timing cover incorporating the oil pump and leaving it and the oil filter exposed to oncoming air for added cooling.
+Buick introduced a 215 cuin "small block" V8 in 1961, an industry-first all-aluminum design.
+It included an aluminum timing cover that integrated a forward-mounted distributor and external oil pump, which exposed the pump and oil filter to incoming air for added cooling.
+It had a 4.24 in cylinder bore spacing, and used a new bellhousing pattern.

-After three years of persistent cylinder liner issues in the aluminum blocks, cheaper new thin-wall iron casting techniques, resulted in a shift to an iron block in 1964.
+After three years of persistent cylinder liner issues in the aluminum blocks, cheaper new thin-wall iron casting techniques led to a change to an iron casting in 1964.
+Along with this change was a switch to the new standardized BOP bellhousing pattern.
+The iron casting was used for three displacements (300, 340, and 350 cu in).

 Buick small-block 300's were painted "Late" Buick Green.
 1966 340 and subsequent engines were painted red from 1967-1974, medium metallic blue from 1975-1977, and light blue from 1978-1982.